What is the course format?

 Where is Huntington University located?

 Huntington University’s main campus is located approximately 25 minutes from Fort Wayne, Indiana.
 Our park-like, contemporary campus encompasses 160 acres and hosts excellent academic/research facilities.
-Students enrolled in the residential experience practicum will meet with clients in the graduate counseling program's free clinic, LifeSpring Counseling Center.
-Because of our proximity to Fort Wayne, students have clinical internship opportunities in both urban and rural settings.
+Huntington University also features locations in Fort Wayne, IN and Peoria, AZ.